 The challenge for those katydid and crickets who live in the leaves and sing from the leaves is providing them with leaves in later November on through December (or occasionally, even later).
 I search for remaining blackberry leaves, often under the protection of snow.
 Just remember not to use anything from a florist or house plants from a garden center that could possibly have a trace of pesticide remaining, as that is likely to be lethal.
 Even non-organic produce can have pesticde residue which can be lethal.

-Jumping Bush Crickets, should you be able to catch one, live in shrubs and shall teres.
-The are always in motion and climb all over branches, twigs, vines, leaves, and sometimes even tree trunks.
+Jumping Bush Crickets, should you be able to catch one, live in shrubs and small trees.
+They are always in motion and climb all over branches, twigs, vines, leaves, and sometimes even tree trunks.
 They will need a cage with pieces of branches tangled together to allow them to move and explore.
-I have also found a pieces of grape vine or Virginia creeper tangled or draped among the small branches will be a welcome addition.
+I have also found a piece of grapevine or Virginia creeper tangled or draped among the small branches will be a welcome addition.
 Jumping Bush Crickets are yet another species that enjoys having blackberry available, though I don't know if they eat it or just hide in it.

 Jumping Bush Cricket climbing from a twig to a leaf in his cage, then singing.